 Some historians and scholars like Ruth R. Wisse have questioned the effectiveness of Holocaust education in reducing hatred towards Jews.
-She casts uncertainty when she inquires if there is, "any evidence that shows that Holocaust education decreases hatred of the Jews" and further explains that antisemitism has been growing alongside in "tandem".109 2020 USC Shoah However, а Foundation survey vields encouraging suggesting that "positive outcomes Holocaust education not only reflect gains in historical knowledge but also manifest in cultivating more empathetic, tolerant, and engaged students more generally".
-110 Such findings emphasise the role Holocaust education has on shaping attitudes and countering prejudice, offering a potent against antisemitism and tool atrocities, ultimately reducing Holocaust denial and distortion.
+She casts uncertainty when she inquires if there is, "any evidence that shows that Holocaust education decreases hatred of the Jews" and further explains that antisemitism has been growing alongside in "tandem".
+108 However, a 2020 USC Shoah Foundation survey yields encouraging findings, suggesting that "positive outcomes of Holocaust education not only reflect gains in historical knowledge but also manifest in cultivating more empathetic, tolerant, and engaged students more generally".
+109 Such findings emphasise the role Holocaust education has on shaping attitudes and countering prejudice, offering a potent tool against antisemitism and future atrocities, ultimately reducing Holocaust denial and distortion.
 Given that educational settings are often where young individuals begin to form their perceptions and acquire knowledge about historical events, they present a first opportunity for building resilience to denial and distortion.
-If not presented with accurate and comprehensive education, the risk arises that future generations will lack a deep understanding of the Holocaust, potentially leading both to an "increase in distortion and a rise in intolerance broadly".111 Inadequate or education about the Holocaust may result in a generation insufficiently aware of its profound implications.
+If not presented with accurate and comprehensive education, the risk arises that future generations will lack a deep understanding of the Holocaust, potentially leading both to an "increase in distortion and a rise in intolerance more broadly".
+110 Inadequate or distorted education about the Holocaust may result in a generation insufficiently aware of its profound implications.

-The power of AI and Holocaust education Artificial Intelligence (AI) is broadly understood as the "simulation of human intelligence processes by machines, especially computer systems."
+The power of AI and Holocaust education

+Artificial Intelligence (AI) is broadly understood as the "simulation of human intelligence processes by machines, especially computer systems."
 The pervasive influence of AI in our society is undeniable as it "emerges as a transformative influence with the capacity to reshape both our society and industries," leaving an enduring and profound impact on how we function and interact with technology.
-AI's primary purpose revolves around "enhancing and augmenting human capabilities," and has therefore emerged as an invaluable asset in education, offering a multitude of tools that adapt to the unique needs of both students and educators.
+Al's primary purpose revolves around "enhancing and augmenting human capabilities", and has therefore emerged as an invaluable asset in education, offering a multitude of tools that adapt to the unique needs of both students and educators.
 Among these, personalised learning platforms stand out for their adaptive capabilities, tailoring educational materials to individual student performance.
 Intelligent tutoring systems complement this by providing tailored feedback, creating a more personalised and effective learning experience.
 Additionally, interactive simulations and virtual reality powered by Al can immerse students in historical contexts, fostering a deeper understanding of the events surrounding the Holocaust.

 Al-driven language processing tools enable the analysis of vast amounts of historical documents, facilitating the discovery of perspectives and connections that traditional methods might overlook.
 The implementation of Al also means "educators can focus on developing the ability to curate, guide, critically assess learning, and help students gain skills that are so much more important than memorising information".
-115 lt could potentially supplement lesson plans, refine teaching strategies, and foster meaningful discussions among students, which will enable teachers to understand "their students more deeply" and will provide "more time to respond in creative ways to teachable moments".
-116 Nona Chanturia and Lasha Chakhvadze emphasise in their article 'Generative Artificial Intelligence and Holocaust Education'. "digital archives and leveraging Al Al-driven chatbots, analysing students' learning styles and Albased language translation tools"117 can serve as educational tools for Holocaust studies. highlight Al's incorporation "into educational games and simulations as well as its use to monitor and to counteract Holocaust denial and misinformation in the digital space."118
+114 It could potentially supplement lesson plans, refine teaching strategies, and foster meaningful discussions among students, which will enable teachers to understand "their students more deeply" and will provide "more time to respond in creative ways to teachable moments".
+115 Nona Chanturia and Lasha Chakhvadze emphasise in their article 'Generative Artificial Intelligence and Holocaust Education', how leveraging Al "digital archives and Al-driven chatbots, analysing students' learning styles and Al-based language translation tools"116 can serve as educational tools for Holocaust studies.
+They highlight Al's incorporation "into educational games and simulations as well as its use to monitor and to counteract Holocaust denial and misinformation in the digital space."117